-The Court has not decided in favor of either the Plaintiffs or R+F, and has not evaluated or ruled on any of Plaintiffs’ claims or R+F’s defenses.
+The Court has not decided in favor of either the Plaintiffs or R+F and has not evaluated or ruled on any of Plaintiffs’ claims or R+F’s defenses.
 The parties have entered into a settlement to compromise disputed claims and to avoid the future costs and risks associated with continued litigation.
 In settling the case, neither side admits the allegations or arguments of the other.Back To Top

-Why is this a class action?
+Why was this a class action?

-Why is there a Settlement?
+Why was there a Settlement?

-The Court has not decided in favor of either the Plaintiffs or Rodan + Fields, and has not evaluated or ruled on any of Plaintiffs’ claims or R+F’s defenses.
+The Court has not decided in favor of either the Plaintiffs or Rodan + Fields and has not evaluated or ruled on any of Plaintiffs’ claims or R+F’s defenses.
 The parties have entered into a settlement to compromise disputed claims and to avoid the future costs and risks associated with continued litigation.
 In settling the case, neither side admits the allegations or arguments of the other.
-The Class Representatives and Class Counsel believe the Settlement is best for everyone who is affected.Back To Top
+The Class Representatives and Class Counsel believe the Settlement was best for everyone who is affected.Back To Top

-Who is included in the Settlement?
+Who was included in the Settlement?

-Why am I receiving this Notice?
+Why did I receive a Notice?

-What does the Settlement provide?
+What did the Settlement provide?